vertexproject/synapse/docs/synapse/glossary.rst

 Tag
 ---

-TBD
+Within Synapse, a tag is a label applied to a node that provides additional context about the node.
+Tags typically represent assessments or judgements about the data represented by the node.

+See the :ref:`data-tag` section in the :ref:`data-model-terms` document for additional detail.

 .. _gloss-tag-base:

 Tag, Base
 ---------

-TBD
+Within Synapse, the lowest (rightmost) tag element in a tag hierarchy.
+For example, in the tag ``#foo.bar.baz``, ``baz`` is the base tag.

 .. _gloss-tag-leaf:

 Tag, Leaf
 ---------

-TBD
+Another term form :ref:`gloss-base-tag`.

 .. _gloss-tag-root:

 Tag, Root
 ---------

-TBD
+Within Synapse, the highest (leftmost) tag element in a tag hierarchy.
+For example, in the tag ``#foo.bar.baz``, ``foo`` is the root tag.

 .. _gloss-traverse:

 Traverse
 --------

-TBD
+In a :ref:`gloss-graph` or :ref:`gloss-directed-graph`, traversal refers to navigating the data in the graph by pathing along the edges between nodes.
+In a :ref:`gloss-hypergraph`, because there are no edges, navigation between nodes is performed using a :ref:`gloss-pivot`.

 .. _gloss-type:

 Type
 ----

 Within Synapse, a type is the definition of a data element within the data model.
 A type describes what the element is and enforces how it should look, including how it should be normalized, if necessary, for both storage (including indexing) and representation (display).

-See the :ref:`data-type` section in :ref:`data-model-terms` for additional detail.
+See the :ref:`data-type` section in the :ref:`data-model-terms` document for additional detail.

 .. _gloss-type-base: